-High-voltage components operating at peak-to-peak voltages exceeding 4 kV shall either be of FLAMMABILITY CLASS V-2, OF FLAMMABILITY CLASS HF-2, OF COMPLY WITH 14.4 of IEC 60065.
+High-voltage components operating at peak-to-peak voltages exceeding 4 kV shall either be of FLAMMABILITY CLASS V-2, OF FLAMMABILITY CLASS HF-2, OF COMPLY with 14.4 of IEC 60065 or pass the needle flame test according to IEC 60695-2-2.

-Compliance is checked by the inspection of the equipment and material data sheets and, if necessary by the appropriate test or tests of annex A, or by the tests described in 14.4 of IEC 60065.
+Compliance is checked by the inspection of the equipment and material data sheets and, if necessary by the test described in 14.4 of IEC 60065 or by the needle flame test according to IEC 60695-2-2.